TF-RMM/tf-rmm/docs/getting_started/build-options.rst

-   RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis" RMM_CBMC_VIEWER_OUTPUT	,ON | OFF		,OFF			,"Generate report of CBMC results using the tool cbmc-viewer" RMM_CBMC_SINGLE_TESTBENCH	,			,OFF			,"Run CBMC on a single testbench instead on all of them" RMM_MEM_SCRUB_METHOD 	,0 - 2			,0			,"Memory Scrub method selection when granule are returned to NS Host."
+   RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis" RMM_CBMC_VIEWER_OUTPUT	,ON | OFF		,OFF			,"Generate report of CBMC results using the tool cbmc-viewer" RMM_CBMC_SINGLE_TESTBENCH	,			,OFF			,"Run CBMC on a single testbench instead on all of them" RMM_EL3_COMPAT_RESERVE_MEM	,ON | OFF		,ON			,"Enable compatibility for reserve memory capability from EL3."
+   RMM_MEM_SCRUB_METHOD 	,0 - 2			,0			,"Memory Scrub method selection when granule are returned to NS Host."
    RMM_VA_POOL_SIZE		,			,0x40000000		,"Size of the dynamic virtual address pool" RMM_V1_1			,ON | OFF		,OFF			,"Enable v1.1 features (experimental)"